codepr/codepr.github.io/_posts/2019-03-04-sol-mqtt-broker-p2.md

 {% endhighlight %}

 As shown, there is a `void *`, an int commonly used to store the descriptor we were talking about and two integer of different size.
-I prefered to use a custom structure with the descriptor inside and some other context fields, specifically a function pointer and its optional arguments.
+I preferred to use a custom structure with the descriptor inside and some other context fields, specifically a function pointer and its optional arguments.
 We’ll register a pointer to this structure passing it to the pointer `void *ptr`.
 This way,